elchs/LetoDBf/Readme.txt

                                     e.g. run the monitor console [ Leto_mggetinfo() ]
       Pass_for_Data = 0        -    if 1, user authentication is necessary to have write access to the data;
       Pass_File = "leto_users" -    the path and name of users info file;
-      Share_Tables = 0         -    if 0 [ default ], LetoDB opens all tables in an exclusive mode,
-                                    what leads to significant performance increase.
-                                    If 1, tables are opened in the same mode [shared/exclusive] as client applications opened them, what allows LetoDB to work in coexistence with other applications [ non LetoDB users ] simultanous on the same DBF tables.
-      No_Save_WA = 0           -    When this mode is set to '1', each dbUseArea() will cause a real file open operation and creating workareas on the server with same workarea settings as at client [ WA number, alias, filter conditions, relations ] ( in default mode '0' each file is opened only one time and have only one virtual workarea for all users -- no relations at server are active, Alias names at server internally different ).
-                                    When set to '1', it is also combined with "Share_Tables" setting, where "Share_Tables = 1" signalizes LetoDB that there will be 3rd party [non LetoDBf application] simultanous access to DBF tables.
-                                    With "Share_Tables = 0" some internal performance increasing shortcuts
-                                    are done.
-                                    Choose this to '1', if you plan to execute server side UDF functions.
-      Cache_Records            -    The number of records to read into the client read cache, used for skipping etc without new requesting the server.
-                                    Records are valid at client as long as the hotbuffer timeout.
-                                    Default is 10, minimum is 1 (slow performance), good values are 10 - 50,
-                                    theoretical ! maximum 65535.
-Adapt for performance in your environment.
-                                    Can be set for specific tables and occasions with leto_SetSkipBuffer().
       Max_Vars_Number = 1000   -    Maximum number of shared variables
       Max_Var_Size = 67108864  -    Maximim size in sum of all text/ array variables, default 64 MB.
                                     A single text/ array variable is allowed to be a quarter of that ( 16 MB )